About ASA Clustering

 Control and Data Node Roles

 One member of the cluster is the control node.
-If multiple cluster members come online at the same time, the control node is determined by the priority setting in the bootstrap configuration; the priority is set between 1 and 100, where 1 is the highest priority.
+If multiple cluster nodes come online at the same time, the control node is determined by the priority setting in the bootstrap configuration; the priority is set between 1 and 100, where 1 is the highest priority.
 All other members are data nodes.
 Typically, when you first create a cluster, the first node you add becomes the control node simply because it is the only node in the cluster so far.

 You must perform all configuration (aside from the bootstrap configuration) on the control node only; the configuration is then replicated to the data nodes.
 In the case of physical assets, such as interfaces, the configuration of the control node is mirrored on all data nodes.
 For example, if you configure Ethernet 1/2 as the inside interface and Ethernet 1/1 as the outside interface, then these interfaces are also used on the data nodes as inside and outside interfaces.